-In order to demonstrate the biodiversity sensitivity of the site, a site ecological importance (SEI) map was prepared (Figure 5-9).
+In order to demonstrate the biodiversity sensitivity of the site, a site ecological importance (SEI) map was prepared (Figure 5-8).
 This map considers the biodiversity importance of the receptor area and its resilience to impacts.
-The receptor area is described as the affected habitat (transformed area and thicket patches in this instance), which may accommodate certain SCC.
-A Very Low SEI value was allocated to the site due to its transformed state, its relative isolation from large areas of natural vegetation and the small footprint (<0.5 ha) of the thicket patches.
+The receptor area is described as the affected habitat (fallow land with relatively few indigenous species), which may accommodate certain SCC.
+A Low SEI value was allocated to the site due to its degraded (transformed) state, low species diversity and relatively small footprint (<5 ha).